siyelo/dna/_docs/index.md

     practice a non-profit company (although not formally so).
     Consultants [keep most of what they earn](economic-model.html).
 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
-There is no incentive to “cash in”.
+There is no incentive to "cash in".
 -   Consultants are 100% autonomous.
 They can do whatever they want (as long as they don’t hurt the brand or [our house](what-is-siyelo.html)), and work as much or as little as